 (13) In this section, pipeline operator under the Commonwealth Act or a corresponding law means a person who is entitled under the Commonwealth Act or a corresponding law to carry on operations for the recovery of petroleum in an area outside the adjacent area and who the Minister is satisfied is or will be entitled to construct a pipeline from the first-mentioned area to the boundary of the adjacent area.

 [Section 65 amended by No. 12 of 1990 s.
 193; No. 28 of 1994 s.
-100.]
+100; No. 42 of 2010 s.
+118.]

 66. Rights conferred by pipeline licence